 - Cookies with fennel seeds

-- Use Brewer’s yeast in smoothies
+- Use Brewer’s yeast powder in smoothies and cookies.

 - Popcorn with parmesan cheese